Murder of Gareth Hutch: Arrests

 A man was arrested over the murder the same day as the shooting.
 The Irish Times reported that the man denied involvement with the murder, but approached Gardaí because he feared that he would be suspected of involvement after Gardaí searched his home.

 Two women suspected of helping the attackers, one a relative of the suspect who fired the fatal shot, were arrested for questioning.

 CCTV footage circulating on social media

 A video clip of CCTV footage was circulating on social media less than twelve hours after the murder.
 A Garda inquiry is investigating the video clip and trying to discover if a Garda was responsible for it.

 Trial

 A trial of three defendants before the Special Criminal Court began on 5 June 2018.
 The defendants pleaded not guilty.

 In November 2018 the court found Johnathan Keogh, his sister Regina Keogh and Thomas Fox guilty of the murder.
 All three were sentenced to life imprisonment by presiding judge Tony Hunt.
 Johnathan Keogh was found to have fired the shots.
 Gardai were present around the court and the Garda Public Order Unit was present in the court but there were no incidents.

+In December 2024 Thomas 'Nicky' McConnell was also found guilty of the murder.